Pharmacy Information

 Diabetic Monitoring Devices

-Network Health has partnered with OneTouch® and Accu-Chek® to bring diabetic monitoring meters to our members at no cost.
+Network Health has partnered with OneTouch® and FreeStyle to bring diabetic monitoring meters to our members at no cost.
+To print off a voucher for a OneTouch meter at no cost, click on the OneTouch link above.
+To obtain a FreeStyle meter at no cost, call the manufacturer, Abbott, at 866-740-8343.

 Long-Term Medication Supply

-As a Network Health Medicare member, you can get a long-term supply (up to 100 days for Tier 1 or up to 90 days for Tiers 2-4) of drugs shipped to your home using our plan’s network mail-order delivery program.
+Most Network Health Medicare members, can get a long-term supply (up to 100 days for Tier 1 or up to 90 days for Tiers 2-4) of drugs shipped to your home using our plan’s network mail-order delivery program.
+Refer to Chapter 5 in your Evidence of Coverage to determine if this benefit is available for you.
 Usually, you will receive your mail-order prescriptions within 14 calendar days.
 If your order does not arrive within the estimated timeframe, call Express Scripts Customer Service at 800-316-3107 (TTY 800-899-2114), 24 hours a day, seven days a week.
+If you are a new member with Network Health or new to using mail-order, Medicare requires that you provide consent for the first fill of a prescription.
+Express Scripts will contact you to obtain your consent.
+As a new mail order user, please allow 21 calendar days for processing and shipping of your prescription.

 Extra Help